 These are prayers of desperation and sometimes prayed with the wrong motivation.
 God understands.

-The cool thing about prayer is that I can go to my Father any time, any place.
+The cool thing about prayer is that we can go to Father God any time, any place.
 He is always available.
 Always ready to listen.
 I love that about God.
 He is interested in our heart; our motivation.
 Not so much how long and what eloquent words we use.

-As a Christian, when it comes to prayer, sometimes I just have no words.
-There are so many needs I do not know where to begin.
-Health issues, a friends wayward child, aging parents, tired mama’s, weary job searching man, loss of a loved one, turmoil in the world, anxiety in a mind, on and on.
+As a Christian, when it comes to prayer, sometimes we just have no words.
+There are so many needs, we do not know where to begin.
+Health issues, a friend’s wayward child, aging parents, tired mama’s, weary job searching man, loss of a loved one, turmoil in the world, anxiety in a mind, on and on.
 It’s in those times I just say the name of Jesus.

-I admit, I don’t pray as much as I should.
-How much “should” I pray?
-How long “should” I pray?
+Should we pray for hours?
+Should we pray out loud?
 I don’t think “should” is in God’s vocabulary.
-Should signifies legalism to me.
+Should signify legalism to me.
 The grace of God wants me to pray.
 He desires to spend time with me so I need to change “should” to “want”.

 The habit of Praying leads to a life lived in Faith

-I want to pray.
-It’s a discipline but a discipline that can turn into a habit.
+Prayer is a discipline; a discipline that can turn into a habit.
 Yes, a habit of prayer is one I desire because the habit of prayer leads to a life lived in faith.

-I did not have a child though I prayed relentlessly for one.
-But I believe God answered that prayer.
-He answers every prayer.
+God answers every prayer.
 It may not always be the way we want but that is where trusting Him comes in.

 Dear Heavenly Father, I desire to pray more.
 Communicating with You is a privilege.
 There are many needs but you are a big God, in control of all things.
 I commit to lifting up others to you.
 Thank you for the answers and for hearing all our requests.
 In Jesus Name, Amen.

-Dear Friends, Please feel free to leave your prayer requests or send an email through the Say Hi page at the top.
+Friends, Please feel free to leave your prayer requests or send an email through the Contact page at the top.
 I would love to pray for you.